 Echeveria shaviana 'Pink Frills'

-Echeveria shaviana 'Pink Frills' is a succulent plant that forms a central rosette surrounded by many offsets.
-The rosettes grow up to 8 inches (20 cm) in diameter.
+Echeveria shaviana 'Pink Frills' is a beautiful succulent plant that forms a central rosette surrounded by numerous offsets.
+The rosettes can grow up to 8 inches (20 cm) in diameter.
 The leaves have brighter colors than the species, ranging from mauve purple and silvery blue to green, with bright pink edges that become frilly as they age.
-They are fleshy, spoon-shaped, pointed, and up to 5 inches (12.5 cm) in length.
+They are fleshy, spoon-shaped, pointed, and can reach up to 5 inches (12.5 cm) in length.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).